aws-greengrass/aws-greengrass-lite/plugins/provision_plugin/README.md

 ### Required
 - **templateName**: The provisioning template name
-- **claimCertificatePath**: Path of the claim certificate on the device.
+- **claimCertPath**: Path of the claim certificate on the device.
-- **claimCertificatePrivateKeyPath**: Path of the claim certificate private key on the device
+- **claimKeyPath**: Path of the claim certificate private key on the device
 - **rootCaPath**: Path of the root CA
 - **iotDataEndpoint**: IoT data endpoint for the AWS account
 - **rootPath**: Root path for Greengrass

 ### Optional
 - **csrPath**: CSR file to be used for creating the device certificate from a CSR
-- **deviceId**: The device identifier which will be used as client id in the mqtt connection to AWS IoT
-- **templateParameters**: Map<String, String> of parameters which will be passed to provisioning template
+- **templateParams**: Map<String, String> of parameters which will be passed to provisioning template
 - **proxyUrl**: Http proxy url to be used for mqtt connection.
-The url is of format *scheme://userinfo@host:port*
+The url is of format *scheme://host:port*
     - scheme – The scheme, which must be http or https.
-    - userinfo – (Optional) The user name and password information.
-If you specify this in the url, the Greengrass core device ignores the username and password fields.
     - host – The host name or IP address of the proxy server.
     - port – (Optional) The port number.
 If you don't specify the port, then the Greengrass core device uses the following default values:
         - http – 80
         - https – 443

-- **proxyUserName:** The user name to use to authenticate to the proxy server.
+- **proxyUsername:** The user name to use to authenticate to the proxy server.
 - **proxyPassword:** The password to use to authenticate to the proxy server.